poer1tonie/Portofolio-Short-Class-Data-Science-by-MySkillxLionParcel/README.md

 Task: Diabetes Prediction System with KNN Algorithm

-Description : Dataset terdiri dari variabel prediktif dan hasil yang menggambarkan apakah seseorang menderita diabetes atau tidak, Proyek mini ini bertujuan untuk membangun model pembelajaran mesin menggunakan metode pembelajaran terawasi dan algoritma k-Nearest Neighbor (KNN) dengan Python.
+The dataset consists of predictive variables and results that describe whether a person has diabetes or not.
+This mini project aims to build a machine learning model using supervised learning methods and the k-Nearest Neighbor (KNN) algorithm with Python.

 Dataset : https://bit.ly/DatasetSCDataMySkillxLionParcel